nyc-crh/site/content/key-concepts/_index.md

 Throughout this site, we use terms such as “disability” and “race” inclusively.
 This means that when we identify people by a racial category—such as Black or white, for example—that category encompasses all people within that category, including disabled and nondisabled people, people of different genders and sexualities, and other markers of identity.
 Likewise, when we speak of disabled people, this includes people of a variety of racial categories, genders, sexualities, and more.

- <details class="mb-3 readmore"><summary class="pb-3"><h2>1.
+<details class="mb-3"><summary class="pb-3"><h2>1.
 Black and Latina women (and those in solidarity with them) have led many struggles for educational justice in New York City.
 They have done so through a range of strategies and toward a range of goals and visions for education, from survival and citizenship to freedom and liberation.</h2></summary>

 Black people in the US always pursued education.
 They did so even when it was dangerous or illegal, because of laws prohibiting education for Black people, or because of threats of white violence.
 Both during and after slavery, Black adults met in churches, inside homes, or in other hidden spaces, to teach each other and their children.[^1] They built schools when governments refused to.
 Black people, including those living in poverty, committed their time, labor, and resources to education.
 They did so out of the belief that learning was a route to freedom, citizenship, and living their full humanity, even when the nation and its white majority tried to deny them all of these things.[^2]